ctse2k1/sfl-event-based-ap-bot/SOFTWARE_SPECIFICATION.md

 - **FR3.2: Participation Records:** All finalized participation records must be saved to `event_records.json`.

 ### 3.4.
 User-Facing Commands
-- **FR4.1: Me Command:** A user must be able to view their own total points and event history.
+- **FR4.1: Me Command:** A user must be able to view their own participation history and total points.
 - **FR4.2: Summary Command:** Any user must be able to view a server-wide leaderboard of points.
 - **FR4.3: ID Command:** Any user must be able to list all available event types and their IDs.

-### 3.5.
-Bot Administration
-- **FR5.1: Terminate:** The bot owner must be able to shut down the bot gracefully.